sergueik/springboot_study/basic-terraform/README.md

 terraform apply a.out
 ```

-this will fail with the version 0.22 of the virtualbox provider with
+this will fail with the version __0.22__ of the VirtualBox provider with the error:
 ```text
 Error: [ERROR] Unable to fetch remote image: unsupported scheme file
 ```